CHBS Committees and Groups

 The Faculty Development Committee is comprised of one faculty representative from each of the academic units in the College.
 Faculty serving on the Committee are not permitted to submit proposals for educational leave or research and teaching grants during their time of Committee service.
 The Faculty Development Committee solicits proposals for educational leaves, teaching grants and research grants, and then makes recommendations to the Dean regarding the funding of proposals.
 The Committee is also charged with selecting the College's Outstanding Teacher, Madison Scholar, and recipient of the Award for Outstanding Service from nominations forwarded by the individual academic units.
 Recommendations by the Committee come directly to the Dean for decisions.

-The Graduate Council will be comprised of the coordinator from each graduate program in the College, one representative from each academic unit without a graduate program, and the Associate Dean.
-An academic unit may choose to have fewer representatives than the coordinator from each graduate program based on structural differences within each unit.
+The Graduate Council is comprised of one representative from each of the academic units within the Collegeand the Associate Dean.
 The Dean serves as an ex officio member of the Council.
 The Graduate Council is charged with overseeing curricula matters of the graduate programs of the College.
-The Council is also charged with being proactive in working with interested, designated faculty early in the program conceptualization stage and being analytic in addressing the long range benefits and costs involved in course and program development.
-The Council should seek to encourage and support curricular development congruent with the 29 Characteristics of the institution and the goals of the College.
+The Council is also charged with being proactive in working with interested, designated faculty early in the program conceptualization stage and being analytic in addressing the long-range benefits and costs involved in course and program development.
+The Council should seek to encourage and support curricular development congruent with the goals of the College and University.
 The Council will be active in facilitating discussion and sharing among all program coordinators.
-The Committee will accomplish its work by maintaining good communication with faculty regarding proposals, considerations and decisions.
-The Council will make recommendations and report through the Associate Dean to the Leadership Council and the Dean, and to the Dean's Faculty Advisory Council through representation on that body.
+The Committee will accomplish its work by maintaining good communication with faculty regarding proposals, considerations, and decisions.
+The Council will make recommendations and report through the Associate Dean to the Dean.

 IIHHS Steering Committee